 The Walt Disney Family Museum takes you all the way through this eventful life with personal artefacts from throughout his life, interactive galleries and countless interviews with his family and colleges.
 The museum covers every aspect of his life and has some really unique, rare finds as well as temporary exhibitions on a variety of subjects.
 You can (and we did!) spend hours in here and it’s hard not to leave feeling a little emotional.
 Standout features are Walt’s personal railway from his back garden that would inspire him to put one in Disneyland, the famous Snow White and the Seven Dwarfs Oscar (with it’s 7 miniatures), the original Disneyland diorama and the very bench he sat on watching his children play on a carousel where he famously came up with the idea for Disneyland (which is the bench you can see my sat on above).
 As he put it “there ought to be someplace where the children and grownups can have fun together”.

 The Walt Disney Family Museum is a beautifully put together, personal and touching insight into the life of the man behind the mouse.
-Find more information about the museum at https://www.waltdisney.org/ ticket prices range from between $15-$25.
+Find more information about the museum at https://www.waltdisney.org/ ticket prices ranges from between $15-$25.

 Tickets were given to me in exchange for a review, all words and opinions are honest and my own